0xSero/partisia-docs/docs/node-operations/register-your-node.md

 There are three prerequisites for registering:

 1. You have staked the minimum amount of tokens
-1. You have completed your KYC/KYB and it is verified
+1. You have completed your KYC/KYB and it is verified (you will have received a verification e-mail).
+Write down your Synaps Session ID
 1. You have a reader node running that is up-to-date with the rest of the network

 For the following you need the [MPC Wallet extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh) for your browser.